zaahidali/Learn-go-language/README.md

 | Length of the map        | Get the number of entries in the map   | `count := len(ages)`                            |
 | Iterate over the map     | Loop through the map's key-value pairs | `for key, value := range ages { ... }`          |

+# Projects in the Repository

+This repository also contains several projects that you can explore and use.
+Each project focuses on a different aspect of software development.
+Here is a list of the projects included along with a brief explanation:

+- **blog_post_orm_system**: A blog post management system with an ORM (Object-Relational Mapping) approach.
+- **Updated migrations of blog_post_orm_system**: Updated migrations for the blog post management system using ORM.
+- **budget_management_system_orm**: A budget management system implemented using an ORM approach.
+- **education-management-system**: A system for managing educational resources and information.
+- **library_management_api**: An API for managing library resources and operations.
+- **simple_blog_api**: A simple API for creating and managing blog posts.
+- **task_management_api_graphql**: An API for managing tasks using GraphQL.
+- **task_manager_api**: An API for managing tasks and tracking progress.
+- **task_manager_api_with_bun**: An API for task management using the Bun ORM.
+- **task_tracker_api_with_graphql_and_bun**: An API for tracking tasks using GraphQL and the Bun ORM.

+Each project has its own ***README file*** in its respective repository.
+You can navigate to each project's repository to find more information about the project, its purpose, and instructions on how to use it.
+Feel free to explore and utilize these projects according to your requirements.